bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Aaron van Wirdum: 00:01:46

 You don't have to actually burn coins.
-Well, the other thing I want to ask, have you ever been to the Lab Bitcoin?
+Well, the other thing I want to ask, have you ever been to the Lab Bitconf?
 I think that's what it's called.
 The Latin American one?